White-Label/JavaScript-SDK/README.md

 8. Navigate to [localhost:8080/public](http://localhost:8080/public) and open the developer console.
 You should see the results from the library.
 9. Run `npm run build` to create a minified file which is used for production.
 This can be found at `lib/WhiteLabel.min.js`.

 All source files are in `src/` and generated JavaScript files to be used in the browser are in `lib/`.
-The source built with [Webpack](https://webpack.github.io/) and uses mutliple [ES6](https://github.com/lukehoban/es6features) features as well as [ES7 Async/Await](http://rossboucher.com/await).
+The source is built with [Webpack](https://webpack.github.io/) and uses mutliple [ES6](https://github.com/lukehoban/es6features) features as well as [ES7 Async/Await](http://rossboucher.com/await).

 ## Tests